 The right of investigation is granted to the Decisional Participants in the Empowered Community.

-The process for the Empowered Community to use a Community Power is outlined in Recommendation #2: Empowering the Community through Consensus: Engage, Escalate, Enforce.
+The process for the Empowered Community to use a Community Power is outlined in Recommendation #2: Empowering the Community through Consensus: Engagement, Escalation, Enforcement.

 2. CCWG-Accountability Recommendations

-The CCWG-Accountability recommends creating an entity that will act at the direction of the community to exercise and enforce community powers:
+The CCWG-Accountability recommends creating an entity that will act at the direction of the community to exercise and enforce Community Powers:

-This entity will take the form of a sole designator, which has legal standing as a California unincorporated association, and is referred to as the “Empowered Community”
+This entity will take the form of a California unincorporated association and be given the role of sole designator of ICANN’s Directors and will have the ability to enforce directly or indirectly the Community Powers.
+This entity will be referred to as the “Empowered Community.”

-The Sole Designator will act as directed by participating Supporting Organizations (SOs) and Advisory Committees (ACs).

-This entity will be referred to as the Empowered Community.
+The Empowered Community will act as directed by participating Supporting Organizations (SOs) and Advisory Committees (ACs), which will be referred to as the “Decisional Participants” in the Empowered Community.

-The Empowered Community, and the rules by which it is governed, will be constituted in ICANN’s Fundamental Bylaws along with provisions to ensure the Empowered Community cannot be changed or eliminated without its own consent (see Recommendation #3: Redefining ICANN’s Bylaws as “Standard Bylaws” and “Fundamental Bylaws”).
+The Empowered Community, and the rules by which it is governed, will be constituted in ICANN’s Fundamental Bylaws along with provisions to ensure the Empowered Community cannot be changed or eliminated without its own consent (see Recommendation #3: Standard Bylaws, Fundamental Bylaws and Articles of Incorporation).

 The Articles of Incorporation will be amended to clarify that the global public interest will be determined through a bottom-up, multistakeholder process.